VictorOmondi1997/ds-comm-ke/README.md

-# data-science-communities-ke
-Data Science Communities in Kenya
+# Data Science Communities in Kenya